-Point Roberts Water District No. 4 and the Greater Vancouver Water District routinely monitor for contaminants and constituents in your drinking water in accordance with Federal and State Laws.
-For the year 2010, we conducted forty-five (45) tests for bacteriological analysis.
+Point Roberts Water District and the Greater Vancouver Water District routinely monitor for contaminants and constituents in your drinking water in accordance with Federal and State Laws.
+For the year 2013 we conducted fifty-two (52) tests for bacteriological analysis.
 All results tested satisfactory.
-Additionally, the Greater Vancouver Water District conducted tests for over 80 drinking water contaminants.
+Additionally, the Greater Vancouver Water District conducted tests for over eighty (80) drinking water contaminants.

-The Seymour water source from Vancouver is currently filtered.
-Chlorination treatment is added to protect against giardia and bacteria.
-Corrosion control treatment is done at Seymour and

-Coquitlam.
-Since surface water tends to have a low pH, soda ash and/or lime are added to increase the pH to 7 or above.
+The Seymour Lake water source from Vancouver is currently filtered.
+Chlorination treatment is added to protect against the giardia and bacteria.
+Corrosion control treatment is done at Seymour and Coquitlam.
+Since surface water tends to have a low pH (acidic), soda ash and/or lime are added to increase the pH to 7.0 (neutral), or above.

 All drinking water, including bottled water, may reasonably be expected to contain at least trace amounts of some contaminants.
 It is important to remember that the presence of contaminants does not necessarily pose a health risk.
-More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the EPA's Safe Drinking Water Hotline at (800-426-4791).

 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-comprised persons such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly and infants can be particularly at risk from infections.
+Immuno-compromised persons, such as persons undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial-contaminants are also available from the Safe Drinking Water Hotline.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial-contaminants are also available from the Safe Water Drinking Hotline.